-That first call is so important, so Marianne’s team is there to offer simple, clear advice.
+That first call is so important, so Claire’s team is there to offer simple, clear advice.
 Most commonly the caller, or web enquiry, is from a family member – we guide them through the process, explaining our service and whether it’s relevant to the enquirer’s care need.
-If our home care service is suitable, Marianne will personally handle the next steps, arranging to visit to explain more and, when appropriate, organising a face-to-face assessment, handled by one of our team leaders or nursing professionals – a prerequisite to the start of care.
+If our home care service is suitable, Claire will personally handle the next steps, arranging to visit to explain more and, when appropriate, organising a face-to-face assessment, handled by one of our team leaders or nursing professionals – a prerequisite to the start of care.

-Marianne: “Our first step is reassurance – we have helped many people in various situations.
+Claire: “Our first step is reassurance – we have helped many people in various situations.
 We promote and provide confidence in our service by sharing our amazing customer feedback and CQC results.
 Once care has begun, I’m so pleased to see the improvement in the quality of life and the worry it lifts from the client’s family.”

 Compliance and recruitment administration team

 This team is managed by Jen, and its role is to check and verify that our care meets the highest of quality standards.
 For our carers – this means that at the recruitment stage, references are followed-up and DBS checks are clear, all the formal documentation, such as the right to work, is reviewed and approved.
 For ongoing employment, the team makes sure that training, insurance and the latest policies have been updated and understood.
 For the care we provide – this team carries out regular audits to maintain the highest level of care documentation and medication checks.
 For our clients – the team make sure all the correct documentation and approvals are in place, so that regulated care can be delivered – both at initiation, and ongoing through regular clearly documented reviews.